data-lessons/library-data-intro-DEPRECATED/lesson-materials/LibCarp-introtodata.md

 _____
 ### Foundations

-**SLIDE** Before we crack on with using the computational tools at our disposal, I want to spend some time on some foundation level stuff - a combination of best practice and generic skills that frame what we'll be doing over the nest stages of the program.
+**SLIDE** Before we crack on with using the computational tools at our disposal, I want to spend some time on some foundation level stuff - a combination of best practice and generic skills that frame what you'll encounter across Library Carpentry.

 **Trainer Note**: we recommend using this section as an opportunity to discuss foundational skills that you think are relevant.